rla/cooling/README.md

 0 PWM.
 When a device PWM is set to value > 0 then the device power is enabled.

+The first row with min_temp...max_temp range including the current temperature is used for applying the control values.

-The control table lines are checked periodically.
-The lines can be read and updated using the command-line PC app described below.
+Control table rows are checked periodically.
+The rows can be read and updated using the command-line PC app described below.

 ## Project structure